fversnel/fversnel.github.io/_posts/2016-08-24-street-fighter-rx.markdown

 }
 ~~~

-Finally, we create the mapping as specified by the requirements and store the result in a publically
+Finally, we create the mapping as specified by the requirements and store the result in a publicly
 accessible list.
 The list can later be used to check if incoming input matches a Move.

 # A combat system implemented using polling